 One of these servings of alcohol per day, with at least two days per week without alcohol consumption, may benefit heart health.
 However, there is no such thing as completely safe drinking, so if you have any concerns about heart health, it is better to avoid drinking.
 This is especially true for those who have a family history of heart disease or blood disorders, or who are on any kind of prescription medication, including blood thinners.

-Ways That Alcohol Abuse Leads to Blood Clots and Cardiovascular Damage
+Ways That Alcohol Abuse Increases Risk of Blood Clots and Cardiovascular Damage

 Drinking too much increases blood clotting problems through several mechanisms.